 Even though her first teacher may not have been the guru Caroline was looking for, the power of that experience planted the seed that grew into a passion.

-In 1999, she felt a need to pursue something greater than herself, and followed that passion to Mysore, India, where she studied under Sri K. Pattabhi Jois for four and a half months.
-“I was on a quest to find higher states of consciousness; I was inspired by Samadhi and acquiring Siddhis or special powers.
-I was always interested in philosophy and psychology and different types of spirituality.
-I wanted to experience some of the things I read about.”
+In 1999, she felt a need to pursue something greater than herself.
+Caroline followed that passion to Mysore, India, where she studied under Sri K. Pattabhi Jois for four and a half months.
+“I was on a quest to find higher states of consciousness.
+At the time, I was inspired by Samadhi and acquiring Siddhis or special powers.
+I was always interested in philosophy and psychology and different types of spirituality and I wanted to experience some of the things I read about.”

 Although Caroline was able to study under one of the most noteworthy teachers of our time, it didn’t always mean her setting for learning was always ideal.
 “It was quite difficult in India at times, it was not necessarily a serene environment.
 People were processing their own life experiences.”